• On sale!

 Important Information and Possible Side Effects:

-Bromelain, a major proteinase derived from pineapple (Ananas comosus), is primarily composed of a sulfhydryl proteolytic fraction.
-It also contains peroxidase, acid phosphatase, several protease inhibitors, and calcium.
-Bromelain comprises 212 amino acids, with a molecular weight of 33 kDa.
+A major protease isolated from pineapple (Ananas comosus), bromelain is primarily composed of a sulfhydryl proteolytic fraction.
+It also contains a peroxidase, an acid phosphatase, several protease inhibitors, and calcium.
+Bromelain consists of 212 amino acids and has a molecular weight of 33 kilodaltons.
 (8)

 Inflammation

-A complex biological mechanism, inflammation affects every living organism and can serve as a significant marker for the development of numerous serious diseases.
-Among bromelain's many beneficial actions, its anti-inflammatory effect is perhaps the most extensively studied.
+Inflammation is a complex biological mechanism that affects all living beings and can serve as a significant marker for the development of several serious diseases.
+Among bromelain’s numerous beneficial actions, its anti-inflammatory effect is undoubtedly the most extensively studied scientifically.

-- Published in 2021, this study aimed to “assess the anti-inflammatory effects of bromelain after simulated gastrointestinal digestion in vitro using human cell models from the stomach, intestine, and chondrocytes.”
-(9) For this purpose, specific cytokines were used to induce inflammation in cell lines to evaluate bromelain’s effectiveness in reducing the inflammatory response.
+• Published in 2021, this study sought to "evaluate the anti-inflammatory effects of bromelain after simulated gastrointestinal digestion in vitro using human cell models of the stomach, intestine, and chondrocytes."
+(9) To achieve this, specific cytokines were used to stimulate the body’s cell lines, inducing inflammation and allowing researchers to assess bromelain’s ability to reduce the inflammatory response.

-- To reduce inflammation, the patients’ cell lines were treated with 35mg/L of bromelain.
-Initial results suggest that the anti-inflammatory properties of bromelain and its digested hydrolysates have a strong anti-inflammatory effect under all tested conditions.
+• To mitigate inflammation, patient cell lines were treated with 35 mg/L of bromelain.
+Initial results suggest that bromelain preparations and their digested hydrolysates exhibit strong anti-inflammatory effects under all tested conditions.

-- In conclusion, scientists believe that “bromelain is a promising candidate for the development of future oral enzyme therapies for treating acute and chronic inflammatory conditions, with the potential for fewer undesirable side effects commonly associated with anti-inflammatory drugs.”
+• In conclusion, the study’s scientists stated that "bromelain is a promising candidate for the development of future oral enzymatic therapies for the treatment of acute and chronic inflammatory conditions, with the potential for fewer undesirable side effects commonly associated with anti-inflammatory drugs."

 Joint Pain

-Joint diseases are widespread in the United States, significantly affecting the population.
-(10) In response to these issues, bromelain could be an effective solution due to its analgesic effects, which may stem from its direct impact on pain mediators.
+Widely prevalent in the United States, joint diseases significantly impact the American population (10).
+In response to these issues, bromelain could be an effective solution due to its analgesic properties, which are believed to stem from its direct effect on pain mediators.

-A comparative study on several enzymes, including bromelain, was conducted to examine these effects:
+To investigate these effects, a comparative study of several enzymes, including bromelain, was conducted:

-- Published on July 24, 2004, this study primarily aimed to compare the efficacy and safety of an oral enzyme-rutoside combination (ERC) containing rutoside, bromelain, and trypsin enzymes with diclofenac in patients with knee osteoarthritis.
-(11)
+• Published on July 24, 2004, the study aimed primarily to compare the efficacy and safety of an oral enzyme-rutoside combination (ERC) containing rutoside, bromelain, and trypsin enzymes against diclofenac in patients suffering from knee osteoarthritis (11).

-- To achieve this, 103 patients with painful episodes of knee osteoarthritis were treated for six weeks in a randomized, double-blind, parallel-group trial.
-A total of 52 patients were treated in the ERC group, and 51 in the diclofenac group.
-Significant improvements were observed in both treatment groups over the six-week observation period, with a slight tendency toward the superiority of the ERC combination (including bromelain).
+• For this purpose, 103 patients experiencing painful episodes of knee osteoarthritis were treated over six weeks in a randomized, double-blind, parallel-group trial.
+A total of 52 patients received treatment in the ERC group, while 51 were treated with diclofenac.
+Both treatments led to significant improvements over the six-week observation period.
+Additionally, notable improvements were observed in secondary efficacy criteria, with a slight trend favoring the ERC (bromelain-containing combination).

-- In conclusion, scientists believe that “tolerance was rated as very good or good in both medication groups for most patients.
-The current study indicates that ERC (bromelain combination) can be considered an effective and safe alternative in treating painful episodes of knee osteoarthritis.”
+• In conclusion, scientists stated that “for the majority of patients, tolerance was rated as very good or good in both treatment groups.
+The current study suggests that ERC (bromelain-containing combination) can be considered a safe and effective alternative for managing painful episodes of knee osteoarthritis.”

-This study showcases bromelain's wound-healing effect in rats:
+This is supported by a study aimed at demonstrating bromelain's wound-healing effects in rats:

-- Published in 2020, this study’s primary objective was “to evaluate bromelain's effect on various aspects of wound healing in type 1 diabetic rats.”
+• Published in 2020, this scientific study primarily sought to “evaluate the effect of bromelain on different aspects of the healing process in type 1 diabetic rats.”
 (12)

-- In this study, 112 male Wistar diabetic rats (type 1) were euthanized; 28 each on days three, five, seven, and fifteen after a wound incision.
-Bromelain caused significant wound contraction and reduced granulation tissue formation by day seven.
+• In this study, 112 male Wistar rats with streptozotocin-induced type 1 diabetes were euthanized—28 on days three, five, seven, and 15—after a wound incision was made.
+However, within the first few days, bromelain significantly contracted the wound and reduced granulation tissue formation by day 7.

-- In conclusion, scientists concluded that “based on the study's results, bromelain can be used as an effective health supplement to promote and accelerate wound healing, reduce inflammation, and improve biomechanical parameters in diabetic wounds.”
+• In conclusion, the researchers stated that “according to the findings of this study, bromelain can be used as an effective health supplement to promote and accelerate wound healing markers, reduce inflammation, and improve the biomechanical properties of diabetic wounds.”

-Highly active in blood coagulation and fibrinolysis (the enzymatic process of fibrin dissolution that can cause severe hemorrhages), bromelain has several notable effects on blood flow.
+Highly active in blood coagulation and fibrinolysis (an enzymatic process that dissolves fibrin and can lead to severe hemorrhages), bromelain has several notable effects on blood flow.
 (13) (14)

-Bromelain has proven effective against melanoma and squamous cell carcinoma cell lines.
-This enzyme not only minimized their proliferation but also reduced COX-2 gene expression and suppressed metastases.
+Bromelain has been shown to be effective against melanoma and squamous cell carcinoma cell lines.
+This enzyme not only inhibited their proliferation but also reduced COX-2 gene expression and suppressed metastases.
 (15) (16)

 Anti-Cellulite

-Due to its proteolytic activity, bromelain has been used in many industries (food, medical, pharmaceutical...), including cosmetics, where bromelain may positively impact cellulite.
+Due to its proteolytic activity, bromelain has been widely used in various industries (food, medical, pharmaceutical…), including cosmetics, where it can have a beneficial effect on cellulite.
 (17) (18)

-With its anti-inflammatory effect, bromelain can reduce inflammation caused by cellulite’s fatty deposits.
-Bromelain also promotes fibrin dissolution (a protein involved in fat deposits).
-Additionally, its positive impact on blood circulation aids in eliminating toxins and waste in the body, helping to reduce cellulite formation.
+Thanks to its anti-inflammatory properties, bromelain can help reduce inflammation caused by fat deposits in cellulite.
+Additionally, bromelain promotes the breakdown of fibrin (a protein involved in fat deposit formation).
+Lastly, its positive effect on blood circulation helps eliminate toxins and waste from the body, which contributes to reducing cellulite formation.
 (19) (20)

 Scientific References -